 He regularly appears before the United States District Court and has been lead counsel in over 100 United States District Court cases involving I.D.E.A. and constitutional issues.
 Mr. Peck practices at the administrative, State Circuit Courts and Federal District Courts, and the Ninth Circuit Court of Appeals.
 His knowledge has helped scores of families receive critically important remedies for their children.
 He has mentored attorneys and conducted numerous workshops and seminars for parents and advocates.

-Not for the faint of heart, special education law is a difficult area of pratice.
+Not for the faint of heart, special education law is a difficult area of practice.
 The state government hires and trains hearing officers to judge the cases brought against it.
-Federal court judges are generalists doing many areas of law and can be apologists for state agencies ignoring citizen's rights.
-To be successful, it helps to have legal represenation that judges and state hearing officers know will appeal unjust decisions.
+Federal court judges are generalists doing many areas of law and can be apologists for state agencies ignoring citizens' rights.
+To be successful, it helps to have legal representation that judges and state hearing officers know will appeal unjust decisions.
 This is why it is important to hire an attorney that judges understand will not take no for an answer.
 Not a timid person, if you are looking for an attorney that speaks truth to power, Mr. Peck is that person.

 In addition to his work for families, he has also worked advising for-profit and non-profit boards on issues that affect the operation of programs and schools for children with autism spectrum disorder and other disabilities.
 He co-developed the 2014 American Bar Assc.'s continuing legal education seminar for advanced practice in special education law.
 He recently founded ParentAdvocate, LLC in order to provide free and cost-effective tools, and services to families with disabled children in need.
 He is a past lecturer for Lorman’s Educational Seminars on the I.D.E.A. and Section 504 matters and, has conducted thousands of consultations for parents.

-With a prespective on Talmudic thought and history as well as social justice, Mr. Peck attended the New School for Social Research, Pratt Institute, School of Architecture (focus on community development) and Marquette University, Law School.
-He divides his time between Hawaii, California, Paris and China.
+With a perspective on Talmudic thought (תיקון עולם) and history as well as social justice, Mr. Peck attended the New School for Social Research, Pratt Institute, School of Architecture (focus on community development), and Marquette University, Law School.
+He divides his time between Hawaii, California, Paris, and China.

 Keith H.S.
 Peck, President and Chief Legal Strategist